AnonymousxiosdeV/iOSDyldIntegrityBypass/README.md

 The world is your oyster.

-Shout out to Jorg and The silly Canadaian who helped hold my hand as I learned enough C++ to read through source and implement this. <3
+Shout out to Jorg and The silly Canadaian who helped hold my hand as I learned enough C/C++ to read through source and implement this. <3